-Each student shall be responsible for his or her conduct from the time of admission through the actual awarding of a degree, even though that conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
+Each student shall be responsible for their conduct from the time of admission through the actual awarding of a degree, even though that conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
 The Student Code of Conduct shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.

 Affirmative consent is defined as a knowing, voluntary and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
 The definition of consent does not vary based upon a participant’s sex, sexual orientation, gender identity or gender expression.
 All references to “consent” in this policy shall mean affirmative consent as defined in this policy.